 When I saw this month’s theme “Kids that Cook,” which asked us to share a healthy recipe that we used to cook as a kid, my mind immediately went to cookies.
 I know; not exactly healthy, but stay with me.
 I have very few memories of being in the kitchen as a kid that doesn’t involve baking.
 Whether it was with my mom or friends on play dates (apparently my love for being in the kitchen started at a young age), I baked a lot of cookies growing up.

 One of my all-time favorite cookies are Monster Cookies.
 I’m actually not sure where this recipe came from, but they have pretty much everything that could taste good together all in one cookie — oats, peanut butter, butter, 2 types of sugar, chocolate chips, and m&ms. And they live up to the name — they are BIG.
 What’s not to love?

-While I’m in full support of the occasional indulgence, these are far from anything I would consider healthy or that I’d keep in the kitchen on a regular basis.
+While I’m in full support of the indulging in real cookies, these are far from anything I would consider healthy or that I’d eat for breakfast.
 My love for freshly baked cookies has not wavered one bit, and the fast-approaching cooler months means baking season in my house, so this month’s challenge inspired me to bring you a healthier version.

 You can make them “monster” sized as the recipe calls for, or halve the size for a smaller treat (especially if you’re feeding smaller bellies!).